HDFGroup/vol-template/README.md

 You will need a few things to build the code in this repository:

 * HDF5 1.12.0 or later
-* CMake or the Autotools
+* CMake (3.9 or later) or the Autotools (autoconf 2.69 or later and matching automake, etc.)

-The autotools don't do anything fancy, so any reasonably recent version should work.
-The configure.ac file explicitly requires autoconf 2.69 (from 2012) and automake, etc. from about that time on should be fine.

 ### Autotools Builds